angelYHF/Pig-data/README.md

-This is a pig data for tabular deep learning for multi-task GWP.
+This is the pig data for tabular deep learning for multi-task GWP.